Consensys/doc.teku/docs/HowTo/Migrate-Database.md

         teku --data-path /etc/teku/data/
         ```

-1. If teku is running correctly, remove the `beacon.old` directory from the
+1. If Teku is running correctly, remove the `beacon.old` directory from the
     [`--data-path`](../Reference/CLI/Subcommands/Migrate-Database.md#network) directory.

 If migration fails, resolve any issues and retry.
 Contact support on the [Teku Discord channel] if you need help